zachlewis/mold/README.md

 4. Make sure C: is shared: Docker settings > Shared Drives > Select the local drives you want to be available to your containers
 5. Configure Docker by checking `Expose daemon on tcp://localhost:2375`

 It is NOT recommended to run mold on Windows 7 since Docker Engine cannot run natively on it.
-Just when there is no other options, Docker toolbox could be installed and Docker Engine so as mold can run inside a Linux VM hosted on the Windows 7 system.mold could work in Linux VM on Windows 7.
+Just when there is no other options, Docker toolbox could be installed and Docker Engine so as mold can run inside a Linux VM hosted on the Windows 7 system.

 (Ref: https://docs.docker.com/toolbox/toolbox_install_windows/)